 Reflecting on her poem and Los Cabos today, in a world that is so different from the way it was 12 short months ago, is, indeed, balm to the soul.

-Cassandra Lane is Managing Editor of L.A.
+Cassandra Lane is Editor in Chief of L.A.
 Parent